The Theory of Moral Sentiments: Sympathy

-Smith departed from the "moral sense" tradition of Shaftesbury, Hutcheson, and Hume, as the principle of sympathy takes the place of that organ.
+Smith departed from the "moral sense" tradition of Anthony Ashley-Cooper, 3rd Earl of Shaftesbury, Francis Hutcheson, and David Hume, as the principle of sympathy takes the place of that organ.
 "Sympathy" was the term Smith used for the feeling of these moral sentiments.
-It was the feeling with the passions of others.
+It was the feeling of understanding the passions of others.
 It operated through a logic of mirroring, in which a spectator imaginatively reconstructed the experience of the person he watches:

 As we have no immediate experience of what other men feel, we can form no idea of the manner in which they are affected, but by conceiving what we ourselves should feel in the like situation.
 Though our brother is on the rack, as long as we ourselves are at our ease, our senses will never inform us of what he suffers.
 They never did, and never can, carry us beyond our own person, and it is by the imagination only that we can form any conception of what are his sensations.
 Neither can that faculty help us to this any other way, than by representing to us what would be our own, if we were in his case.
 It is the impressions of our own senses only, not those of his, which our imaginations copy.
 By the imagination, we place ourselves in his situation ...

 However, Smith rejected the idea that Man was capable of forming moral judgements beyond a limited sphere of activity, again centered on his own self-interest: